frm1789/General_Culture/README.md

 - What is Deep Learning?
 What is Machine Learning?
 - How domains works?
 What is an IP?
 Are domain and IP the same?
 What is a protocol?
 - What volatile means?
+- How Spark works?
+What are the difference between Spark and Hadop?
+Hint: Dynamic size of block.